 4. Glitter—white and/or transparent with highlights--I prefer cool highlights.
 (Or any colour glitter you want.)
 The type of glitter is used is Jewel Glitter Ritz Micro Fine Glitter.

+5. Card stock—the heavier the better.
+It is ALMOST impossible to find a glue that dries white.
+Although your craft glue is white in colour, they will dry clear—which is preferable at any other time, as you don’t really want to see globs of glues on your craft projects.
 But for our purposes here, we want a glue that dries white.
 The small amount of white paint is required to make your own dries-white glue.
 If you want the snow on your trees to look white, you need this glue.
 Otherwise your trees will have a tint of your paper colour.
 I've taken pictures to show you the difference.
+This was done using white glitter.
 The one on the left is with clear glue and the

 one on the right with white glue.

 This one was done using tranparent glitter with cool highlights.

 Again the one at the left is with clear glue and the right-side one is with white glue.
+See what I mean?

 The paper will buckle a bit due to the wet glue, that’s why the heavier the paper the better.
 But when the glue dries, the paper will flatten itself out...not 100% though.
 Ideally, you should wait until the glue dries before adding more trees, but I was too impatient.
 For additional tree(s):

 And you just keeping adding more trees until you get the picture that you want.